package57/Clunker/Clunker.md

 }
 ```
 We completed CLEditSM, because it’s small.
-Now we need to finish out two other classes CLEditCF the file functions and CLEditDB the database functions.
+Now we need to finish out two other classes; CLEditCF the file functions and CLEditDB the database functions.
 Lastly, we circle back and add more features, and maybe clean some things up.

 You might be asking, how did I write all this down and put it all together.
 What I did was I thought about what I wanted to do.
 I wrote it down on paper.
 Then I open a file and start adding comments.
 Only Comments.
 That is step one.
 Example